 “Cyberbullying” is defined by the University as, “Using social networking or other internet sites for the purpose of exhibiting, distributing, posting, or communicating matter in any form (text, image, audio, or video) that intimidates, harasses, or is otherwise intended to harm, insult, or humiliate another, or that disrupts or prevents a safe educational or working environment.

-The Office of University Communications also reserves the right to screen any and all submitted content before posting to institutional social media entities.
+The Office of University Communications and Marketing also reserves the right to screen any and all submitted content before posting to institutional social media entities.
 The University reserves the right to re-publish, distribute, or otherwise reuse any content posted on our institutional social media sites.

 Develop a strategy.
 This is the single most important step in planning and implementing a successful social media presence.
 Know the audience(s) that you will reach with your new efforts.
 Set realistic goals.
 Identify the content that will be valuable to your audience(s) and enhance the image and reputation of your department/unit and of the University.
 Assign one or more full-time employees to oversee the page and ensure that consistent, quality content is shared.
 Students should be allowed to post on behalf of the University only with direct staff supervision.
 DO NOT allow your social presence to lapse into inactivity—try to post once a week, at a minimum, to each of your social media accounts.